jitang-github/asegrm/README.md

 *compute* and *merge*.
 Please first run the *compute* step for each chromosome/chunk with parallelization, then run the *merge* step to merge the output of the *compute* step to generate the final ancestry-specific GRM.

 ### Running *compute* step
+NOTE: The output is incomplete until running the merge() function to normalize it

 ~~~
 asegrm compute [-h] --trees TREES --genetic_map GENETIC_MAP --output_path OUTPUT_PATH [--leaf_ids LEAF_IDS] [--local_ancestry LOCAL_ANCESTRY] [--target_ancestry TARGET_ANCESTRY] [--gp GP] [--left LEFT] [--right RIGHT] [--rlim RLIM] [--alim ALIM] [--verbose]
 ~~~